Skip to main content

 Example

-In these sample FlexML instructions, once the party is reached, the called party will be prompted by verbal command to enter some digits.
+In these example FlexML instructions, once the party is reached, the called party will be prompted by verbal command to enter some digits.
 If an action URL is set, the URL will be queried once DMTF input has been gathered according to the specifications.
 In this case, if the action URL was set, it would be requested once the party has entered two digits because numDigits is set to 2.

 <Response>